-Students who wish to become candidates for the degree of Doctor of Philosophy must sign a statement of their intention to become doctoral candidates with the Dean of the Graduate School.
+Students who wish to commence study for the degree of Doctor of Philosophy in the ENDY program must submit a statement of their intention to become doctoral candidates to the Dean of the Graduate School.
 This is part of the acceptance letter.
-A student cannot satisfy any part of the residence requirement for the doctoral degree until after a Declaration of Intent has been filed with the Dean of the Graduate School.

-Immediately after the student has filed a Declaration of Intent and indicated the major field of study, a Doctoral Program Advisory Committee will be appointed (with the approval of the Dean of the Graduate School) from the graduate faculty to evaluate the student's preparation and fitness for further graduate work.
+Immediately after the student has accepted an offer and indicated the major field of study, a Doctoral Program Advisory Committee will be appointed (with the approval of the Dean of the Graduate School) from the graduate faculty to evaluate the student's preparation and fitness for further graduate work.